Bordered Floer homology and contact structures: Introduction

 \subsection{Results}

 In this paper, we define a contact invariant in the bordered sutured Heegaard Floer homology of a contact three-manifold with boundary.
 We consider contact manifolds whose convex boundary is equipped with a certain type of singular foliation.
 As shown in \cite{LV}, to any such contact manifold with foliated boundary, one may associate a topological decomposition known as a \emph{foliated open book}.
 Intuitively, foliated open books are constructed by cutting ordinary open books along separating convex surfaces.
 The pages and binding of the resulting pair of foliated open books are simply the restrictions of the pages and binding of the original open book to the corresponding piece.
-The intersection of the cutting surface with the pages determines a signed singular foliation, here called the boundary foliation.
-This induced ``open book foliation'' is closely related to the characteristic foliation of a supported contact structure and has been extensively studied in the work of Ito-Kawamuro, e.g., \cite{IK1, IK2}.
+The intersection of the cutting surface with the pages determines an ordered signed singular foliation, here called the boundary foliation.
+This induced ``open book foliation'' is closely related to the characteristic foliation of a supported contact structure and has been extensively studied in the work of Ito--Kawamuro, e.g., \cite{IK1, IK2}.
 Under mild technical hypotheses, the topological data of the resulting foliated open book uniquely determines the restriction of the original contact structure to each piece, up to isotopy.

 We associate to a foliated contact three-manifold $(M,\xi, \fol)$ a bordered sutured manifold $(M, \bsGamma, \mathcal{Z})$.
-We then show that the data of a sorted foliated open book for $(M,\xi, \fol)$ gives rise to an admissible bordered sutured Heegaard diagram for the manifold $(M, \bsGamma, \mathcal{Z})$, along with a preferred generator.
-Our main result is that this preferred generator is an invariant of the contact structure.
+We then show that the data of a sorted foliated open book for $(M,\xi, \fol)$ gives rise to an admissible bordered sutured Heegaard diagram for the manifold $(M, \bsGamma, \mathcal{Z})$, and so via dualizing, an admissible bordered sutured Heegaard diagram for $(-M,\bsGamma,\overline{\zz})$, which we will call $\HD$.
+Moreover, we define preferred generators $\x_D$ and $\x_A$ in $\bsdhat(\HD)$ and $\bsahat(\HD)$, respectively.
+The structures $\bsdhat(\HD)$ and $\bsahat(\HD)$ give invariants of $(-M,\bsGamma,\overline{\zz})$ up to homotopy equivalence.
+(Some further algebraic properties of these elements may be found in Proposition~\ref{prop:xd-def}.)
+We further define an \emph{equivalence} between elements of two homotopy equivalent type $A$ structures or between elements of two homotopy equivalent type $D$ structures in Section \ref{sssec:bs}.
+Our main result is that these preferred generators are invariants of the contact structure up to this equivalence.